 Students should contact the Astrobiology Program Administrator if they need the ASTBIO 600 faculty code when registering.

 Proposing And Completing Your Rotation

-- detailed budget of any costs for the rotation (including ground and air transportation, lodging, meals, lab expenses, software, etc.) as well as a source of funds (The Astrobiology Program may have funds available to help with this)
+- Detailed budget of any costs for the rotation (including air transportation, lodging, lab expenses, software, etc.) as well as a source of funds (The Astrobiology Program may have funds available to help with this)

 MAKING TRAVEL ARRANGEMENTS:

 Once approved, students may proceed with making all necessary travel arrangements with the program administrator.
 For approved expenses, which were included in the proposal’s budget, the students will generally be expected to make the purchase first and then seek reimbursement after completion of the rotation.
 If necessary some travel expenses may be coordinated and paid for in advance by the Astrobiology Program.

 Please see the link below for non-reimbursable items.

 The project will be considered complete when the Rotation Oral Presentation has been given, and the slides of the presentation (in PDF format) are submitted to the Program Administrator for archiving.

 Rotation Oral Presentation: This should be an illustrated talk about 20-30 minutes long presented during the weekly Astrobiology seminar, in the form of a scientific conference talk, outlining: